PedroTL/PedroTL.github.io/_pages/about.md

 **Research Assistant @ Pontifical Catholic University of Campinas Observatory (_March 2023 - Present_)**

-- I worked on the design and methodology for geocoding over 70,000 families enrolled in the Federal Single Registry Program in Campinas using R, which efficiently selects the best coordinates based on unreliable addresses.
-This effort resulted in a better understanding of areas with social vulnerabilities through spatial visualization, offering valuable insights to policymakers and third-sector organizations.
+- I was involved in developing the methodology to Geocode over 70,000 families enrolled in the Federal Program of the Unique Registry in Campinas.
+My responsibility included analyzing sensitive data comprising more than 170 variables using R. This initiative significantly enhanced our comprehension of areas with social vulnerabilities through spatial visualization, yielding valuable insights for policymakers and third-sector organizations.
-- Designed and implemented a reproducible workflow in R and RMarkdown for use with the Single Registry data.
-The primary goal was to clean and prepare the data, which consists of over 170 variables, making it easier for other municipalities to conduct better geocoding and regional studies on social vulnerability.
+- I devised and implemented a replicable workflow in R specifically tailored for the Unique Registry data.
+This involved creating an R package ([RefineGeo](https://github.com/PedroTL/RefineGeo)) that streamlined the geocoding process used within the study.
+The primary objective was to cleanse and prepare the data, simplifying the process for other researchers to conduct more effective geocoding, particularly in regional studies focusing on social vulnerability.
-- Collaborated with analysts from the FEAC Foundation to conduct a methodological study that encompasses the results and methods employed in the geocoding process of the Single Registry in Campinas.
+- Collaboratively, I worked alongside analysts at the FEAC Foundation to conduct a comprehensive methodological study covering the outcomes and techniques employed in the geocoding process of the Unique Registry in Campinas.
-- Maintained a consistent workflow with continuous commits, code reviews, and data wrangling to extract insights requested by the leading researcher.
+- Consistently, I managed workflow activities encompassing commits, code reviews, and data manipulation to extract pertinent insights as requested by the lead researcher.

 **Teaching Assistant @ Pontifical Catholic University of Campinas (_February 2023 - Present_)**